We often are asked this question. Our answer: It depends.

+It depends.
 For most of our first visits to Paris, we stayed in hotels.
 Among the advantages: The hotel’s receptionist/ front desk will gladly make restaurant reservations for you, and arrange for your taxi back to the airport or train station, etc. — these kinds of things are very useful if your French is poor or rusty.

-The vast majority of our recent stays have been in apartments.
+Most of our recent stays have been in apartments.
 Apartments will give you more space for the cost, but even more important to us, we find the overall apartment experience to be culturally richer.
 We get to know the neighborhood merchants — especially the people at the morning boulangerie, but also those at the fromagerie, and the weekly market, and flower stand, etc. We’ve discovered that we really miss these kinds of interactions when staying in a Paris hotel.
 And frankly, we’ve grown to like the process of daily taking down to the ground floor our own garbage and recycling — it reminds us (or at least makes us believe) that we’re living in another culture — not “just” visiting.

-Hotel St.-Beuve (***) — 6th arrondissement, near the Luxembourg gardens/ boul.
+Hotel St.-Beuve (****) — 6th arrondissement, near the Luxembourg gardens/ boul.
 Montparnasse.
-This is a classy place; the least expensive room (in 2006) was 138€ (and that’s a special internet price — the rack price was 160€).
-We've stayed here twice.
-Both times the receptionist/ front desk woman insisted on testing or poor French with rapid fire bursts, but we hang in there, and she's very helpful.
+This is a classy and stylish place, with a couple very nice restaurants just steps from the front door (Le Timbre and Moustache).
+We've stayed here many times (it previously was (***).
+The receptionist/ front desk woman insists on testing or poor French with rapid fire bursts, but we hang in there, and she's very helpful.

 Hotel Familia (**) — 5th arrondissement.
 This is the next-to-least expensive hotel on our list.
 The location is good, especially for first-time visitors.
 It’s quite nice, not at all fancy, but the owners are friendly and have been in the business for many decades.
 Expect lots of American tourists.
-We also expect small hotel rooms in Paris, but this one -- a top floor room for three, overlooking the street, with a cot bed for our son -- was one of the most cramped we've ever experienced.
+We also expect small hotel rooms in Paris, but this one — a top floor room for three, overlooking the street, with a cot bed for our son — was one of the most cramped we've ever experienced.
 At least we had a small balcony, and a nice bathroom.
 We've been in other rooms in the same hotel, and they too are very small.
-Note: The owners have a second hotel (***), right next door — it looks a bit more upscale than the Famalia.
+Note: The owners have a second hotel (***), right next door; it looks a bit more upscale than the Famalia.

 Hotel de Lutece (***) and the Hotel deux Iles (***) — 4th arrondissement, both on the Ile St. Louis.
 The rooms are fairly small, but we've enjoyed room 662, on the top floor, with lots of light and a rooftop view.
 The main reason to stay here is to enjoy this little island, upstream from the Ile de la Cite, and providing a great view of the backside of Notre Dame.
 The Ile St. Louis is especially beautiful at night when the crowds leave and the island is bathed in incandescent light.
 Note: In the summer, the island can be overcrowded with tourists; we enjoy it most in the late fall and winter, when it's a bit less populated.